Eduard Karl August Riehm: Publications

-After his death were published the Einleitung in das Alte Testament (1889, ed. by A Brandt), in which the date of the Deuteronomic law book is placed earlier than in his book on the legislation of Moses—shortly before or at the beginning of the reign of Hezekiah; and his Alttestamentliche Theologie (1889, ed. by Pahncke).
+After his death, his Einleitung in das Alte Testament (1889, ed. by A Brandt) was published, in which the date of the Deuteronomic law book was placed earlier than in his book on the legislation of Moses, shortly before or at the beginning of the reign of Hezekiah.
+His Alttestamentliche Theologie (1889, ed. by Pahncke) was also published posthumously.
 See Herzog-Hauck, Realencyklopädie, and TK Cheyne, Founders of Old Testament Criticism.